pixeljetstream/zbstudio-graphicscodepack/README.md

 Similar as above is provided for the DirectX HLSL compiler (however not maintained as much as GLSL).
 Similar to GLSL modify `cfg/user.lua` and add `path.fxcbin = [[path to fxc.exe (excluded)]]` otherwise `(os.getenv("DXSDK_DIR") and os.getenv("DXSDK_DIR").."/Utilities/bin/x86/")` is used.

 ### Lua
+#### Api Files
 There is api completion for various lua-ffi bindings:
 * [GLFW](http://www.glfw.org) 2 and 3
 * OpenGL (glewgl) core + ARB,NV,AMD extensions
 * Vulkan
 * [ShaderC](https://github.com/google/shaderc)

+#### Interpreter
 An interpreter for the [LuaJIT gfx sandbox](https://github.com/pixeljetstream/luajit_gfx_sandbox) is provided, which makes use of the above bindings.
 It can be used by setting `path.luajitgfxsandbox = [[path to luajit gfx runtime directory]]` in the config file or via `LUAJIT_GFX_SANDBOX_PATH` environment variable.
 The interpreter does support debugging.

+### Tools
+#### LuaJIT ffi string to editor api
+A tool is provided to turn a LuaJIT ffi C header into an api specification that zbstudio can use.
+This makes adding auto completion and tooltips for C apis easier.
+Ensure the ffi header is in the active editor tab when running the tool.

+#### Perforce edit/revert
+To some basic perforce operations with the current file

+#### stringify to C
+Surrounds every line of the active editor file by quotes and new line symbol: ```" original content \n"```